 Bedtime routines are important for children.
 Regardless of age, regular schedules and bedtime rituals help us get the sleep we need and give us the ability to function at peak levels.
 When it comes to children, having a routine is especially important.
 Establishing and maintaining good sleep habits helps your child fall asleep, stay asleep, and wake up rested and refreshed.
 It may also prevent future sleep problems.
 Good sleep habits can not only take the stress out of bedtime, but can help make it the special time it should be for you and your child.

 There are no hard-and-fast rules for bedtime.
 Each individual has their own sleep needs.
 Your child is unique.
 If your routine is working, then it is probably best for you.
 That said, some approaches work better than others.
 The following guidelines have been shown to be effective.

 2. Learn to recognize sleep problems in your child.
 Signs of sleep problems include difficulty falling asleep, nighttime awakenings, snoring, stalling and resisting going to bed, having trouble breathing during sleep, and loud or heavy breathing while sleeping.
 Sleep problems can be evident in daytime behavior as well.
 If your child seems overtired, sleepy, or cranky during the day, tell your child's doctor.

 3. Consistency.
 As in all aspects of parenting, consistency and follow-through are key ingredients for success.
 Without them, you just can't expect your child to learn or change behavior.

 4. Teamwork.
 It is important for you and your partner or spouse to discuss your strategy beforehand and work as a team.
-If you are beginning a nighttime program, explain your new expectations to your child if he or she is old enough to understand.
+If you are beginning a nighttime program, explain your new expectations to your child if they are old enough to understand.

 5. Set a regular bedtime and wake time.
 This sets and aligns expectations for both you and your child and allows you to plan the bedtime routine accordingly.